 In 2002, Society members focused on the rapidly evolving filmmaking technology founded the ASC Motion Imaging Technology Council (or MITC — pronounced "My Tech") which includes committees that study and report on developments in such areas as digital motion picture cameras, look management, virtual production techniques, lens developments, motion imaging workflows, projection and display technologies, archiving, advanced imaging and virtual reality.

 This program expanded in 2016 to include the ASC International Master Class, which will bring this educational approach to major cities around the world.
-To date, classes have been held in Toronto, Canada, and Beijing, China, with the next session taking place in São Paulo, Brazil.
-The next step in this evolution will be an online version of the Master Class, allowing students everywhere to attend via the Internet.
+To date, classes have been held in Toronto, Canada, Beijing, China, and São Paulo, Brazil, among other cities.
+The next step in this evolution will be an online version of the Master Class, allowing students everywhere around the world to attend via the Internet.

 At its heart, the ASC has always been about education and sharing information, and to that end, the Society’s Education and Outreach program regularly welcomes groups of college students from around the world to the ASC Clubhouse for in-depth Q&A sessions with leading ASC members, during which they openly discuss all aspects of working as a professional director of photography.
 All free of charge.